-- 58. In 1611 Goltzius painted Minerva together with Mercury as life-size protectors of painting.
+- Palace, London); Jan Pietersz Bruyningh and his Wife Hillegont Pietersdr Moutmaker, 1634 (Museum of Fine Arts, Boston); Marten Soolmans and Oopjen Coppit, 1634 (Rijksmuseum, Amsterdam and Musée du Louvre, Paris). - 57.
+Rembrandt van Rijn, Bellona, 1633, Metropolitan Museum of Art, New York; Artemisia, 1634 (Prado Museum, Madrid), and the two Floras of 1634 (State Hermitage Museum, St. Petersburg) and 1635 (National Gallery, London).
+The Floras appear to be historicized portraits of Saskia, which would make sense given that the guise of the goddess of love and fertility would be appropriate for Rembrandt's new wife (and he would later represent her and Hendrickje as Flora). - 58.
+In 1611 Goltzius painted Minerva together with Mercury as life-size protectors of painting.
 In 1613, he added Hercules and Caucus, to make a kind of triptych (Frans Hals Museum, Haarlem).
-For Minerva as protector of painting in prints of the period, see the entry on Minerva in Her Study. - 59.
+For Minerva as protector of painting in prints of the period, see the entry on Minerva in Her Study in this catalogue. - 59.
 Volker Manuth and Marieke de Winkel, Rembrandt's "Minerva in Her Study" of 1635: The Splendor and Wisdom of a Goddess (Sales cat.
 New York, Otto Naumann, Ltd.) (New York, 2002). - 60.
-Karel van Mander, Grondt, VIII.37, f.
+Karel van Mander, Het Schilder-boeck: Waer in Voor eerst leerlustighe leught den grondt der Edel Vry Schilderconst in Verscheyden deelen Wort Voorghedragen (Haarlem, 1604), VIII.37, f.
 37; and marginal notation X.8, f.
 43. - 61.
-Rembrandt, Belshazzar's Feast, c.
-1636, National Gallery, London; and The Blinding of Samson, 1636, Städel Museum, Frankfurt. - 62.
-Rembrandt, Juno, ca. 1662-65, Hammer Museum, Los Angeles.
+Rembrandt van Rijn, Belshazzar's Feast, ca. 1636 (National Gallery, London); and The Blinding of Samson, 1636 (Städel Museum, Frankfurt am Main). - 62.
+Rembrandt van Rijn, Juno, ca. 1662-65 (Hammer Museum, Los Angeles).